Zamiell/stardew-valley/Min-Max_Guide.md

 ### Winter 1

-* In winter, your primary source of income will be [Winter Seeds](https://stardewvalleywiki.com/Winter_Seeds).
-After each harvest, craft more Winter Seeds, until your entire field is covered.
+* In winter, your primary source of income outside of the Skull Caverns will be [Winter Seeds](https://stardewvalleywiki.com/Winter_Seeds):
+  * First, finish the [Winter Foraging Bundle](https://stardewvalleywiki.com/Bundles#Winter_Foraging_Bundle) to get 30 seeds.
-  * Use [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro), as it will make them grow in 5 days instead of 7.
+  * Plant those with [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) (as it will make them grow in 5 days instead of 7.
+  * After each harvest, craft and plant more Winter Seeds (with Deluxe Speed-Gro), until your entire field is covered.

 <br />